MetanoKid/coding-scars/_drafts/finite-state-machines.md

 Do you start to see the benefits of using _stateful_ states?
 Our SCV class would be reduced to having the `State` it's in and whatever other properties that are relevant for the unit (i.e. the amount of a loaded resources).
 We don't have common properties to hold logic that is specific to one state.

 Each `State`, then, is responsible for taking care of performing its own logic with its own properties, separatedly from other `States`.
-This helps readability and maintainability as execution flow is held in the currently active state and we can only access the state's data or SCV's common one (i.e. loaded resources).
+This helps readability and maintainability as execution flow is held in the currently active state and we can only access the state's data or SCV's common one (i.e. previously mentioned loaded resources).

 # Setting state revisited

 Alright, so now that we know how we're structuring our code, let's think about code flow once again.
-Since we're keeping all of the logic that is related to a state in itself, we'd like to detect when we're entering/exiting a state so we can have extra logic (i.e. setting an animation, playing a sound, notifying other systems).
+Since we're keeping all of the logic that's related to a state in itself, we'd like to detect when we're entering/exiting a state so we can have extra logic (i.e. setting an animation, playing a sound, notifying other systems, ...).

 For that, we'll have to modify our `State` to have two extra methods: `onEnter` and `onExit`.